jaydenc3399/sep11-freedom-project/blog/entry04.md

 ---

 Since I have started planning I have one topic left which is adding a ai component to play with but I plan on doing that later on and incorporating it later on so I have something to add for my learning log also.
 I so far have completed one lesson after the last blog entry which was health bars and I learned this through the [kaboom website](https://kaboomjs.com/#health).
 I started working with some of the regular starter code that it gave and I tinkered in jsbin.
 After getting a gist of what I was learning I then tried to incorporate this into my practice code that I had making a health bar and this is what I looked at.
+Before the practice I went onto some websites to see how it looks like, just getting some examples and how they function such as [this website from free code camp](https://forum.freecodecamp.org/t/javascript-game-health-bar-using-constructor-prototype/282763)

 ```js
  const healthBar = add([